 And you never know when your giftee might need help out on the slopes, especially if their board needs a quick repair.

-Hours out on the snow is strenuous on the body and many snowboarders and skiers know the tightness and soreness that comes with it.
+Hours out on the snow is strenuous on the body, and many snowboarders and skiers know the tightness and soreness that come with it.

 This foam roller accurately relieves tension, stretches out tight muscles, and is an excellent aid in building strength and stability for future runs.

 It also includes a unique surface feature that mimics the feeling of a massage therapist’s hands, working through aching muscles and boosting recovery time.

 If you feel stuck and really don’t know what to get someone, foam rollers are the best out-of-the-box gifts for snowboarders.

 Every snowboarder needs a solid pair of goggles that will protect their eyes in high altitudes and cold weather.

 These unisex snow goggles make for an ideal gear present for a snowboarder and are the perfect mix of functionality and style.

 Smith Squad Frontier snow goggles offer 100% UV protection, minimal frame straps, and are engineered ventilation for fog reduction in any condition.

 Or, if you’re looking for an even nicer and more expensive gift for snowboarders, try these Smith Squad ChromaPop Snow Goggles.